tarantool/tntcxx/doc/tntcxx_api.rst

 Сlass ``Connector``
 -------------------

-Represents a connector client that can handle many connections to Tarantool instances asynchronously.
+The ``Connector`` class is a template class that defines a connector client which can handle many connections to Tarantool instances asynchronously.

 To instantiate a client, you should specify the buffer and the network provider implementations as template parameters.